ergo-services/ergo/docs/extra-library/actors/metrics.md

 # Metrics

 The metrics actor collects runtime statistics from an Ergo node and exposes them as a Prometheus HTTP endpoint.
-It runs as a regular process -- spawn it, and it starts serving `/metrics` with node, network, process, and event telemetry.
+It runs as a regular process: spawn it, and it starts serving `/metrics` with node, network, process, and event telemetry.

 For application-specific metrics (request rates, business counters), you extend the actor with custom Prometheus collectors.

 ## Why Monitor Actors

 Actor systems are dynamic.
 Processes spawn and terminate constantly, messages flow through mailboxes asynchronously, and load depends on message routing and supervision trees.
 Traditional monitoring (thread pools, request queues) does not capture this.
-The metrics actor tracks process lifecycle, mailbox pressure, message throughput, event fanout, network traffic, and delivery errors -- giving visibility into what the actor runtime is actually doing.
+The metrics actor tracks process lifecycle, mailbox pressure, message throughput, event fanout, network traffic, and delivery errors, giving visibility into what the actor runtime is actually doing.

 ## ActorBehavior Interface